What does your child learn at school each day?

-Colney Heath School has a systemic process for planning and organising the curriculum.
+Colney Heath School has a systematic process for planning and organising the curriculum.
 It is a process which manages the curriculum through subjects but allows flexibility in its delivery.
 The broad, balanced topic approach continues to be used with discreet subject teaching in certain subjects, e.g. Mathematics, English and Science.
 Our emphasis is on knowledge and skills in all areas of the curriculum.

-Our curriculum design is structured to provide continuity of learning within and across both key stages.
+Our curriculum design is structured to provide continuity of learning within and across all key stages.
 Careful planning ensures that each topic or unit of work recognises and builds on the learning that has gone before.